Lentil with lemon salad

 100% wholemeal flour from our Hawo mill.

-For example 100% whole grain bread and corn on the cob would be allowed, even encouraged; but commercial loaves and what South Africans call mealie-meal certainly are not.
+For example 100% whole grain bread and corn on the cob would be allowed, even encouraged; but commercial loaves and what South Africans call maize-meal certainly are not.

 Lentil with lemon salad

-Always include the pulp with your lemon for the lentil-salad, and other dishes; that is where at least half of the nutrition are to be found.
+Always include the pulp with your lemon for the lentil-salad; and many other dishes.
+That is where at least half of the nutrients are to be found.

-Read more about how to avoid the dreaded frailty syndrome; nobody wants to be old before their time, and there are some simple things you can do to prevent it.
+Read more about how to avoid the dreaded frailty syndrome; nobody wants to be old before their time.
+There are some simple things you can do to prevent it.
 More vitamin-C from citrus and peppers is part of the solution.

 Whilst we are not vegetarians, we do believe that getting much of our protein from legumes is essential both for ourselves and the planet.
 We call it the cyan zone lifestyle; a mixture of blue and green issues.